 In today’s busy, hectic culture, it’s easy to forget important information–especially for patients who might not be able to write down the information when a phone call comes through.
-Instead of forcing your patients to rely on memory or to hope that they’ve written it down correctly, consider text or email appointment reminders.
-These reminders are saved in their respective systems, making it easy for patients to go back and look over this information again whenever they need to.
+Instead of forcing your patients to rely on memory or hoping that they’ve written their appointment info down correctly, consider text or email appointment reminders.
+These reminders are saved in their respective systems, making it easy for patients to go back and look over their appointment info again whenever they need to.
 This also has the added benefit of making it very clear that your office sent through the correct information if a patient does show up at the wrong time for a scheduled appointment.

-When you make a phone call, especially with an automated system, you can’t guarantee who will answer.
+When you make a phone call, you can’t guarantee who will answer.
+And when it's made with an automated system, you can't even ask who's on the other side of the line.
 Many patients prefer to give their doctor’s office a home phone number if they have one, so you could be talking to a roommate, a spouse, or a child instead of your patient–and that means that you’re left hoping that they passed the reminder on to your patient.
 Email and text messages, however, are much more likely to reach their intended recipient.
 In fact, more than 90% of text messages are read within three minutes of their receipt, making it highly likely that your patients will get their hands on your appointment reminder quickly.

 Your patients are likely tech-savvy individuals who, frankly, aren’t in a hurry to spend time talking on the phone for a mere appointment reminder.
-75% of adults want appointment reminders, but they want them to arrive in a way that’s convenient.
+More than 85% of adults want appointment reminders, but they want them to arrive in a way that’s convenient.
 When you send through text messages or emails, you’re speaking their language.
 Today’s tech-savvy generation will likely appreciate your efforts.

 Any time someone fails to show up for a scheduled appointment, it’s a headache for your office staff–not to mention lost income for you.
 You already know that appointment reminders can decrease the rate of no-shows by as much as 35%.
 Text and email reminders decrease those numbers even further simply because of their convenience and accessibility for your patients.

-This includes easily scheduling multiple reminders, asking your patients to confirm that they’ve seen their appointment reminders and will show up as scheduled, and choosing to deliver reminders through more than one system with the press of a button.
+This includes easily scheduling multiple reminders, asking your patients to confirm that they’ve seen their appointment reminders and will show up as scheduled, and choosing to deliver reminders through more than one system (email, text, and automated phone calls) with the press of a button.
 Having multiple options available for your appointment reminders makes it easy for you to choose an appointment reminder that will work for your clients.